Jeannine Guindon

-Jeannine Guindon CM CQ QC (3 September 1919, in Montreal – 15 May 2002) was a professor of psychology in Quebec, Canada.
+Jeannine Guindon CM CQ QC (3 September 1919 – 15 May 2002) was a Canadian professor of psychology in Quebec.
+She was one of three main founders of psychoeducation.

-Biography
+Early life and education

+Jeannine Guindon was born on 3 September 1919 in Montreal, Quebec, Canada.

-Jeannine Guindon completed Bachelor of Arts degree and a diploma in pedagogy from the University of Ottawa in 1939, then taught in Cornwall and Mountain, Ontario.
+She completed a Bachelor of Arts degree and a diploma in pedagogy from the University of Ottawa in 1939, then taught in Cornwall and Mountain, Ontario.

 She received a Master of Arts degree in psychology from the Université de Montréal in 1945.

+Career

 Guidon helped found the Montreal Counselling and Rehabilitation Centre and was its director from 1947 to 1977.
 She also founded the Quebec Psycho-Education Centre which she directed from 1953 to 1969 while teaching psychology at the Université de Montréal.

 After obtaining her doctorate in psychology in 1969 from the Université de Montréal, Jeannine Guidon and Gilles Gendreau presided over the creation of the university's School of Psychoeducation in 1971.
 She was its director from 1972 to 1976.
 Guindon, Gendreau, and Euchariste Paulhus were the three main founders of psychoeducation, a discipline serving young people in difficulty.
-Guindon particularly chose to train caregivers for people who have intellectual disabilities or disabilities, children with emotional problems, delinquent persons, or those who were socially maladjusted.
+Guindon particularly chose to train caregivers for people who have intellectual or other disabilities, children with emotional problems, delinquent persons, or those who were socially maladjusted.